Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 Start small—master photogrammetry before buying LiDAR.
 Focus on workflow and accuracy.
 Respect the site and local communities.
 Technology supports history, not the other way around.

-For professional assistance with advanced aerial surveys, specialized sensors, or data processing, contact us to explore different services.
+For professional assistance with advanced aerial surveys, specialized sensors, or data processing, explore our drone archaeology survey services.

 Frequently Asked Questions